centre-for-virus-research/CVR-Course-2026/docs/ReadCleaning.md

 **Optional Task： Get basic reads stats from prinseq:**

-A more detailed overview of the FASTQ reads can be viewed by using a program called prinseq, which has a number of stats options which can give us a summary of the number of reads, their average lengths, and how many have an N base:
+A more detailed overview of the FASTQ reads can be viewed by using a program called prinseq, which has several stats options which can give us a summary of the number of reads, their average lengths, and how many have an N base:

 ```
 prinseq-lite.pl -stats_info -stats_len -stats_ns -fastq A_NoDrug_R1_sub.fastq -fastq2 A_NoDrug_R2_sub.fastq